-Over Here, Over There: The World War One Correspondence of the Private John Warns Family
+Over Here, Over There: The World War I Correspondence of the Private John Warns Family

 Deadwood Dead Men

-This is the title of Markley's latest book, a historical novel based on actual events in Deadwood in August, 1876.
-Markley discusses his research into Deadwood's past, its characters, and the events that unfolded in the mining boom town.
+This is the title of Markley's first historical novel based on actual events in Deadwood in August 1876.
+Markley discusses his research into Deadwood's past, its characters, and the events that unfolded in the mining boomtown.
 Markley also discusses the processes of writing fiction and nonfiction.

 Dances with Wolves

-2015 was the 25th anniversary of the release of Dances with Wolves filmed in South Dakota.
-Markley was involved as a reenactor in its filming; scenes that he participated in were the opening Civil War scene, the Fort Hays scene where Dunbar was sent further west, and the final scene where the cavalry was searching for the Lakota village in Spearfish Canyon.
+2018 marks the 28th anniversary of the release of Dances with Wolves filmed in South Dakota.
+Markley was involved as a reenactor in its filming.
+Scenes that he participated in were the opening Civil War scene, the Fort Hays scene where Dunbar was sent further west, and the final scene where the cavalry was searching for the Lakota village in Spearfish Canyon.
+Markley kept a journal while working on the film and has published it as "Dakota Epic".
 Markley also discusses the process of journaling.

 Custer's 7th Calvary Guidon